Where and What Is a Passport Book Number? (2025 Guide)

 But the important thing to know is “not all countries have a PBN on their passports.”

-I would say almost 70% of passports do not have a PBN, ( if a passport is an ePassport or a biometric passport it is less likely to have it )
+Approximately 70% of passports do not have a PBN. ePassport or a biometric passports are also less likely to include one.

 The placement of the PBN can vary, so there is no specific location I can indicate to help you find the number.